yanzhang22010/Final-Project_Coding3/README.md

 Define the WGAN model based on the API documentation.

 #### 5. Model Training:
-Adjust the learning rate and number of training iterations.
+Adjust the learning rate and the number of training iterations.
 In this case, increasing the number of iterations to 400 and further lowering the learning rate is necessary to generate high-quality butterfly images.

 #### 6. Training Results:
 After 400 iterations of training, the generator and discriminator losses have reached a very low level.
 Continuing the training with more iterations should lead to better results.